jacksonbrumbaugh/The-Math-I-Understand/Chapters/Chapter00-Zero.md

 you have zero apples right now!

+Another, more fundamentally sound definition of zero would be "the number that when added to another number gives a sum of the other number"

+Hmmm i suppose a less rigid definition of zero would be "a number that is its own negative"

+But that definition feels way less helpful than the others

 ## Do You Appreciate Zero

-Now that you've given zero more consideration than you've likely ever done before ...
+Now that you've given zero more consideration than ever before in your life!

+... at least, most likely, unless you've taken some advanced mathematics courses ...

-Do you appreciate?
+Do you appreciate it?

 Do you feel a sense of gratitude for the greatness that is the number zero?!?